charlsagente/python-settings/README.md

 ```

-Only the first time you call this property, the HeavyInitializationClass will be instantiated and the
+Only the first time you call LazySetting, the HeavyInitializationClass will be instantiated and the
 *args and **kwargs parameters will be passed.
-Every time you call this property the same instance will be returned.
+Every time you call the LazySetting your same instance will be returned.

-And now from any place in your code, you have to call the property
+And now from any place in your code, you have to call your CONSTANT
  ```python
 from python_settings import settings